 What You Need To Do In 2nd Trimester

-Here is your to do list for this trimester, most of these are going to be really fun and exciting as long as you do them a little at a time so as to not be overwhelmed.
+Here is your to-do list for this trimester, most of these are going to be really fun and exciting as long as you do them a little at a time so as to not be overwhelmed.
 Take a week and complete each task, this will also help the time go by and keep you busy for a while.
 You have 14 weeks so this is doable!!

 – Now that you are past the 12 weeks that a miscarriage could happen and your chances are very slim now it is time to think about how you are going to announce your pregnancy to those that don’t know yet.
 Thebump.com has some fantastic ideas for you!
 Here are 72 Unique Pregnancy Announcement Ideas

-Reference: The Most Needed and Used Baby Gear
+Here is an article you may want to reference on The Most Needed and Used Baby Gear

 Picking out a crib is going to be one of the hardest things to do along with a stroller and car seat so give yourself plenty of time to do this one because you will probably need it.
 This is the crib that we finally decided on and love because it can convert into a toddler and full sized bed and it has such an elegant look to it!
 It has held up well with our hard on everything toddler lol and I was able to take it apart and put it together with no problems.

 You should have a baby shower sometime soon while you still feel up to it, here are some super cute ideas for baby showers you can share with your host whether that is your mom or a really close friend you are sure to find some amazing ideas for a shower at Cutest-baby-shower-ideas.com: Cutest Baby Shower Ideas

-Knowing your babies gender will make coming up with a theme a little bit easier for you, you can do so many things now days on the walls without having to paint (you shouldn’t be around the paint fumes at all so if you are painting, have your husband or someone else do it for you).
+Knowing your babies gender will make coming up with a theme a little bit easier for you, you can do so many things nowadays on the walls without having to paint (you shouldn’t be around the paint fumes at all so if you are painting, have your husband or someone else do it for you).
 Here is a list of adorable nursery themes you might find helpful from Brit.co: Nursery Themes

 – Time to come up with some baby names that you and your spouse like if you haven’t settled on anything yet.
 Grab a book of baby names here and pick out a list of at least five names that you both like until you can narrow it down.
 You can also look at this site Motherandbaby.co.uk that has a ton of unique baby names along with their meanings: Unique Baby Names

-– You should start shopping for maternity clothes now if you haven’t already, your clothes will start getting more uncomfortable and you will want something a little looser that you don’t mind wearing.
+– You should start shopping for maternity clothes now if you haven’t already, your clothes will start getting more uncomfortable and you will want something a little looser than you don’t mind wearing.
 They have a lot of cute maternity clothes out now and you can also buy them online as well if you aren’t up to going to a store to get them.